Karan Rastogi

 In 2007 at the ATP Chennai Open, Karan beat Thiago Alves from Brazil in the first round and lost to world no.2 Rafael Nadal 64 61 in the second round.
 This was the year he played his first live match in Davis Cup against Uzbekistan as India's no.1 singles player.

 Karan represented India in Davis Cup from 2004 to 2011.
 And Asian Games in 2006 and 2010.
 Winning the bronze medal in the 2010 edition.

 In 2008 Karan underwent a lower back operation which kept him out of the game for more than 18 months.
 Within 15 months of his comeback Karan reached his career best singles ranking of 284 in 2011 February.
 He also won two back to back ATP doubles challenger events in 2011 reaching a career high doubles ranking of 217.

 In 2012 Rastogi decided to quit his playing career and begin a coaching career.
 He completed an A level coaching course from GPTCA and is an ATP certified tennis coach.
 In 2012 November Karan joined forces with the Hong Kong Tennis Association to coach and help all their national teams.
 He has coached their Davis Cup and Fed cup teams to promotion and also has captained the under 14 boys and girls teams and the Junior Davis Cup teams.
 Karan currently is coaching the various national teams of Hong Kong.

 In 2016, Karan made a comeback to playing and represented Hong Kong as a player for the first time in Davis Cup and won both his singles and doubles matches against Lebanon to win promotion for Hong Kong from Group 3 to Group 2.

 In 2017, Karan again won his singles and doubles matches for Hong Kong against Vietnam to help Hong Kong reach the semi-finals of the Asia/Oceania Group 2.

 Personal life

-He currently resides in Hong Kong with his wife Lia Ali, whom he married in January 2014.
+He currently resides in Hong Kong with his wife whom he married in January 2014.